 Our first trip to Barcelona, when our daughter was 3 months, still worked very well in a hotel room.
 She was still in that phase of just sleeping wherever and whenever she needed to.
 We took her out for late dinners, then she went to bed around the same time we did.
 Our second trip with her to New Mexico when she was 10 months old was a little different.
 We were visiting family in a small town, so our choices of places to stay were limited.
 Even though she was going to bed around 7pm, we were able to sit outside our room and visit while she slept.
 Shortly thereafter, we went to NYC with her.
 Again, we stayed in a hotel room.
 If you’ve been to NYC, you know the rooms there are SMALL.
 That was the tipping point for us.
 After having to manage naps and early bedtimes in that room, we decided it was time for a change.

 We went to a resort in Mexico when she was 18 months old and I was pregnant with our son.
 Having to be back sharing a room was a challenge for us and it solidified our decision to rent bigger places when we travel, at least for the next few years.
-Since that trip, we have also rented a condo in Sedona, apartments in Tokyo and Kyoto and houses in Phoenix and in San Diego for our family of four.
+Since that trip, we have also rented a apartments in Sedona, Phoenix, San Diego, Tokyo, Kyoto, Rome, Florence, Lucca, Cinque Terre and Portoferraio - so we have quite a bit of experience with vacation rentals!

 There are also the obvious benefits of having more space for sleeping, play and stuff, because let’s face it, kids take up space!
 We also enjoy staying in more “residential” neighborhoods to get a more local feel.